cortexproject/cortex/docs/configuration/config-file-reference.md

   [remote_timeout: <duration> | default = 2s]

   alertmanager_client:
+    grpc_client_config:
+      # Enable TLS in the GRPC client.
+This flag needs to be enabled when any
+      # other TLS flag is set.
+If set to false, insecure connection to gRPC
+      # server will be used.
+      # CLI flag: -alertmanager-distributor.alertmanager-client.tls-enabled
+      [tls_enabled: <boolean> | default = false]

-    # Path to the client certificate file, which will be used for authenticating
+      # Path to the client certificate file, which will be used for
-    # with the server.
-Also requires the key path to be configured.
+      # authenticating with the server.
+Also requires the key path to be
+      # configured.
       # CLI flag: -alertmanager-distributor.alertmanager-client.tls-cert-path
       [tls_cert_path: <string> | default = ""]

       # Path to the key file for the client certificate.
-Also requires the client
+Also requires the
-    # certificate to be configured.
+      # client certificate to be configured.
       # CLI flag: -alertmanager-distributor.alertmanager-client.tls-key-path
       [tls_key_path: <string> | default = ""]

       # Path to the CA certificates file to validate server certificate against.
       # If not set, the host's root CA certificates are used.
       # CLI flag: -alertmanager-distributor.alertmanager-client.tls-ca-path
       [tls_ca_path: <string> | default = ""]

+      # Override the expected name on the server certificate.
+      # CLI flag: -alertmanager-distributor.alertmanager-client.tls-server-name
+      [tls_server_name: <string> | default = ""]

       # Skip validating server certificate.
       # CLI flag: -alertmanager-distributor.alertmanager-client.tls-insecure-skip-verify
       [tls_insecure_skip_verify: <boolean> | default = false]

 runtime_config:
   # How often to check runtime config file.